 What is Mindset?
 (Fixed vs. Growth)

 Mindset is the hottest topic among those of us with goals to achieve.
 You may have heard the term fixed or growth mindset, and are curious to dive deeper.
-In this article, we’ll cover what mindset is, the difference between fixed, vs. growth mindset, and look at how self-awareness plays a key role in creating and remaining in a growth mindset.
+In this article, we’ll cover what mindset is, the difference between fixed, vs. growth mindset, and discuss how you can improve your mindset with self-awareness.

 Mindset is an established set of attitudes held by someone.
 Psychology Professor Carol Dweck categorizes mindset as either fixed or growth.
 In a fixed mindset, students believe their abilities, intelligence, and talents are set in stone.
 You either have it or you don’t.
 They place more emphasis on how others perceive them.